djagerif/comfort2mqtt/DOCS.md

       payload_not_available: "0"
 ```
 Please take note of the 'Study Light' example above.
 Comfort supports both 8-bit and Signed 16-bit values but many integrations, like Clipsal C-BUS, uses 8-bit values and sets Counter values to EG. 0xFF(255) for 'On' and 0x00(0) for 'Off' state.
 If you have a Comfort integration that is different to the example above then adjust your `On` integer value accordingly.

-Even though this is a mostly Python implementation, it's currently only tested on an amd64 platform.
-It has been developed on 64-bit Alpine Linux, other platforms remain untested and it's not clear if it will work or not.

 ## Hardware interface support